 Source: Cinepsia.org

 While for most of us, watching a movie is all about enjoying, relaxing and having a good time.
-Whereas there is a cinema theater located in Hollywood, California which offers the same experience but in the company of the dead buried under the gravestones.
+There is a cinema theater located in Hollywood, California, which offers the same experience but in the company of the dead buried under the gravestones.
 Yes, you read that right.
-Cinespia hosts outdoor movie nights at the Hollywood Forever Cemetery where the graves of legends like Marion Davies, Peter Lorre, John Huston, Fay Wray, Harry Cohn, Bugsy Siegel and Carl “Alfalfa” Switzer resides.
+Cinespia hosts outdoor movie nights at the Hollywood Forever Cemetery, where the graves of legends like Marion Davies, Peter Lorre, John Huston, Fay Wray, Harry Cohn, Bugsy Siegel, and Carl “Alfalfa” Switzer reside.
 Although creepy, many folks turn up to these movie screenings to have an unforgettable experience at movie-watching.

 Kino International, Berlin, Germany